 If you wish to view the collections in person, you are encouraged to register for a Special Collections Research Account before your visit.
 Through the account you will be able to research interviews and create requests.
 Upon arrival you will be asked to provide government issued photo identification, or Columbia ID, along with a current address, telephone number, and other contact information.

 If you do not have a Columbia identification card, for library access first visit the Library Information Office (LIO), located immediately to the left of the security desk inside the front door of Butler Library.
-Present a government issued photo ID, tell LIO staff that you are coming to use the Columbia Center for Oral History collections, and give them an estimate of the number of days you plan to use the library.
-LIO will then issue you a temporary pass that provides access to CCOH.
+Present a government issued photo ID, tell LIO staff that you are coming to use the Columbia Oral History collections in the Rare Book and Manuscript Library (RBML), and give them an estimate of the number of days you plan to use the library.
+LIO will then issue you a temporary pass.

 Determining Permission Status